jtpaulo/jtpaulo.github.io/_pages/teaching.md

 **2020** - César Borges.
 Realistic Assessment of Faults in Storage Systems.
 Co-advised with José Pereira.

-**2020** - Orchestration and Distribution of Services in Hybrid Cloud/Edge Environments.
+**2020** - João Vilaça.
+Orchestration and Distribution of Services in Hybrid Cloud/Edge Environments.
 Co-advised with Ricardo Vilaça.

 ### Concluded: